 International Visiting Scholars are vital in supporting the global mission of the University of Florida.
 International Visitors promote cultural exchange, enrich international research, and connect UF to leading universities in the world.
 This year, UF's visiting scholars faced the additional challenge from the COVID-19 pandemic, international travel restrictions, and limited access to U.S. Embassies and Consulates for visa processing.
 Some of our visiting scholars had to return to their home country earlier than planned, while others were not able to travel and have a physical presence on campus.
 The impact of the pandemic will continue to make a difference in our numbers of visitors throughout our next academic year.
 The total number of scholars at UF for the 2020/2021 academic year, dropped substantially and continues a downward trend.
-This academic year, the college hosted 36 International Visiting Scholars, lower than the previous year (Figure 4-1).
+This academic year, the college hosted three International Visiting Research Scholars, relatively in line with previous years (Figure 4-1).